Tyler James (English musician)

 Kenneth Gordon (born 5 January 1982), better known by his stage name Tyler James, is an English singer and songwriter signed to Island Records.

 James's debut single, "Why Do I Do?", made an appearance on the UK Singles Chart in 2004, peaking at number 25.
-His debut studio album, The Unlikely Lad, was released through Island Records on 29 August 2005.
+His debut studio album, The Unlikely Lad, was released digitally through Island Records on 29 August 2005.

 In 2012 James appeared as a contestant on the first series of The Voice UK, making it through to the live final of the show, eventually finishing as the joint runner-up behind series winner Leanne Mitchell.
 Following his success on The Voice UK, James released his second album, A Place I Go, which peaked at number 47 on the UK Albums Chart.

 Music career

 2001–2005: The Unlikely Lad

 After guesting house on the underground R&B track "Wilder" by Stargate in 2001, which became a nightclub favourite in London, James got his first taste of celebrity.
 In 2002, after touring around the UK's bars, pubs and clubs; evolving his sound and performance, James had garnered enough reputation to be hailed as "The British answer to Justin Timberlake" by The Face magazine, whilst NME hailed him as "one to watch".

 Tyler James was signed to Island Records in 2003 after they heard a demo tape featuring his future debut single, "Why Do I Do?".
 The reggae flavoured song made the 'A' playlist on BBC Radio 2, and entered the UK Singles Chart at No. 25.
 In early 2004, James toured the UK with best friend Amy Winehouse.

 In early 2005, James toured with Natasha Bedingfield and in the spring of 2005, his second single "Foolish" was released, which reached No. 16 on the UK chart.
 The success of the song saw his first appearance on BBC Television's Top of the Pops.
 July 2005, James' third single was released.
 Originally a No. 1 hit for White Town in, James covered "Your Woman".
 "Your Woman" reached No. 60, whilst his album The Unlikely Lad was released as a digital download in August 2005.
 The album includes three songs co-written with Amy Winehouse, who also features on the track "Best for Me".

 In August 2005, James was supposed to perform at the V Festival, but cancelled due to 'unforeseeable circumstances'.
-Later that year he toured with McFly, but due to the disappointing chart performance of "Your Woman", James was dropped by Island Records and his debut album was not released on CD at the time.
+Later that year he toured with McFly, but due to the disappointing chart performance of "Your Woman", James was dropped by Island Records and his debut album was only released digitally at the time.
 The album was later released on CD on 2 July 2012, following his success on The Voice.
+The album later peaked at number 34 on the UK Album Downloads Chart in June 2012.